 This is the inaugural blog post on Carney Forensics.com and Part I of a two part post.

 Back in the Year 2000 only 37% of the U.S. population carried and used a mobile phone.
-Today 91% of us do and it will be 100% of us by the Year 2013 according to industry watchers.
-And today 22.7% of U.S. households are “wireless only”.
+Today 100% of us do.
+And today many of U.S. households are “wireless only”.
 Yes, we are a mobile culture and we communicate incessantly.
 Today we do it on mobile and smart phones, and as a result industry analysts predict that in three years mobile phone sales will outpace personal computer sales.

 Mobile phones and other portable handhelds have become our “personal diaries”.
 As Robert Morgester, Deputy Attorney General in California says, “The reason why the cell phone is important is that you are carrying around a personal diary of who you talk to and often what you talked about.”
 We are a mobile society and our lives are now on our phones.
 A side effect of that mobility and our carrying these personal communicators with us is the times, places, and messages of our lives are recorded digitally.
 Thus, digital evidence is everywhere – it is ubiquitous.
 Eric Schmidt, CEO of Google, goes even further with this concept when he says, “Your phone is your alter ego, an extension of everything we do.”